 - All issues related to adoption,

-I am trained in cognitive behavioural therapy, solution focused therapy, person centered and psycho-dynamic therapy which I often integrate to work most effectively with the particular difficulty, but I am happy to be guided by you in the ways you feel more comfortable to work.
+You might be interested in particular ways of working; I can offer cognitive behavioural therapy, solution focused therapy, person centered, psycho-dynamic therapy , EFT tapping and Jungian Sandplay, which I often integrate to work most effectively with the particular difficulty, but I am happy to be guided by you in the ways you feel more comfortable to work.

 I can offer particular support to parents as I am trained in Webster Stratton "Troubleshooting for parents" and also have special training in Attachment focused Counselling